 The Master of Science in Biomedical Sciences (MSBS) is a research-intensive degree program requiring completion of an independent laboratory research project under the direction of a mentor in a student's chosen field, a written thesis, and an oral thesis defense.
-Students choose one of seven tracks as their field of concentration.
-The six laboratory science tracks share a common introductory first-term curriculum and summer scientific writing course.
-These six tracks are:
+Students choose one of nine tracks as their field of concentration.

 Stipend support is not available from the College of Graduate Studies for master’s students.
 Federal financial aid, including work study is available for eligible students.